This topic describes how to import data from a CSV file.

-In Database Explorer, right-click a table and select Import Data on the shortcut menu.
-The Data Import wizard opens with predefined parameters: a PostgreSQL connection, a database, a schema, and a table to import the data to.
+Right-click a table in Database Explorer and select Import Data on the shortcut menu.
+The Data Import wizard opens with predefined parameters: a MySQL connection, a database, and a table to import the data to.

-Select the CSV import file format, specify a location of Source data, and click Next.
+2. Select CSV import format and specify a location of Source data.
+Click Next.

-Specify a PostgreSQL connection, a database, a schema, and a table to import the data to.
+3. Specify a MySQL connection, a database, a schema and a table to import the data to.
 If you selected a table in Database Explorer before opening the Data Import wizard, the wizard will open with the predefined connection parameters of the selected table.
-To create or edit PostgreSQL connections, click the corresponding buttons, and click Next.
+To create or edit MySQL connections, click the corresponding buttons.
+Click Next.

 To cancel mapping of all the columns, click Clear Mappings on the toolbar.
 To restore it, click Fill Mapping.

-You should select at least one column with a primary key, otherwise, some of import modes on the Modes wizard page will be disabled.
+>**Note** > >You should select at least one column with a primary key, otherwise some of import modes on the Modes wizard page will be disabled.